infinum/qa-handbook/Tools/Using Proxyman.md

 ### On your iPhone

-1. Open up settings
+1. Open up Settings
 2. Tap on Wi-Fi
 3. Connect to the same network as the one you're connected to with your Mac
 4. Tap on configure proxy
-5. Tap on a server and write down your IP address (the one you remembered)
+5. Tap on "Server" and write down your IP address (the one you remembered)
-6. Tap on port and write down 9090
+6. Tap on "Port" and write down 9090

  ![iOS proxy setup](/img/ios_proxy_setup.gif)

-###On your Android
+### On your Android

 It differs from device to device but it can go something like this:

 1. Go to “Settings”
 2. Go to “Wifi” or "Network"
 3. Connect to the same network as the one you're connected to with your Mac
-4. Long tap to a current wifi network
+4. Long tap on the Wifi network you are connected to
 5. Click the “Modify network” option
 6. Click “Show advanced options”
-7. Under “Proxy” change to option to “Manual”
+7. Under “Proxy”, change the option to “Manual”
-8. Tap on “Proxy hostname” write down your IP address on your MAC (the one you remembered)
+8. Tap on “Proxy hostname” and write down your Mac's IP address (the one you remembered)
-9. Tap on “Proxy port” write down 9090
+9. Tap on “Proxy port” and write down 9090

  ![Android setup](/img/android_proxy_setup.gif)